About Us

 Physiological Society.

-Lars is a member of the Board of Directors of ApoGlyx AB, and an accomplished
+Roland is a member of the Board of Directors of ApoGlyx AB, and an accomplished expert in abdominal surgery, and sepsis, a Professor at Lund University Faculty of Medicine, and a successfull entrepreneur.

 Andreas L. Norlin, PhD